lagostechboy/textconversion/README.md

 2. The application will display a simple form with an input field.

 3. Enter the text that you want to convert in the input field.
+Then select the checkboxes according to your preference.

 4. Click the "Convert" button to perform the conversion.